libretro/RetroArch/libretro-common/formats/chd/FORMAT.md

 field at offset 8 is the same field -- the earlier codec simply has no `0xffff` case, because FLAC is what version 5 added.
-Its two other modes, raw deltas and Huffman-coded deltas, are the ones described in §9.3 and are unimplemented here for both codecs.
+Its two other modes, raw deltas and Huffman-coded deltas, are the ones described in §9.3, and both are implemented -- one decoder serves either name.

-**So the audio is the whole of the difference**, and the two modes that carry it are implemented, unverified, in §9.3.
-An image of the earlier era would exercise them and settle both codecs at once.
-This is marked predicted rather than verified because no image using it is to hand; a laserdisc set built for an emulator of that era would have one, since what decides the codec is the age of the image rather than of the emulator reading it.
+**So the audio is the whole of the difference**, and the two modes that carry it are implemented but unverified.
+An image of the earlier era would exercise them and settle the whole question at once.

+Marked predicted rather than verified because no image using it is to hand.
+A laserdisc set built for an emulator of that era would have one, since what decides the codec is the age of the image rather than of the emulator reading it.